Contact Us

 Phase A: Qatar MoEHE License

 Administered by Private Schools Licensing Department under Private Education Affairs Sector.
 Applications via fully electronic portal (launched 2025).
-Open during November–December annually.
+Open during November to December annually.
 Requires: title deed or lease, criminal background certificates, curriculum proposal, municipality approval, Civil Defense fire safety certificate.

 Mandatory Curriculum Elements